Eaternity/eaternity-website/_posts/blog/2016-04-04-Login-feature.md

 * Emailed log-in links expire after 15 minutes.
 If you waited too long, just enter your email again.
 * There is no password.
 The log-in link is safe and only you have access to your email account, and thus to Eaternity.
-* Emails are device-specific.
-So if you start logging in on your laptop, the email link won't work on your phone.
 * Don't forward this to anyone else!
 Doing so could let them into your account.